ElusiveTau/Barebones-ATmega328P-Pu/README.md

 ### Preface
-This documents tracks my progress as I learn about the ATmega328P-PU microcontroller (henceforth referred to as 328PPU).
+This documents tracks my progress as I learn about the ATmega328P-PU microcontroller (aka.
+328PPU).
 The "Barebones" aspect of this project involves breadboarding the 328PPU and slowly adding peripherals to it as required by different projects.
 By doing this, I hope to gain understanding of the architecture of the chip and hope to catch a glimpse of the process of designing a microcontroller.

 ### Barebones 328PPU Build
 ###### Parts List